RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	availability	is	not	a	primary	concern	with archiving.
 Typically,	offsite	storage	or	storage	services	are	used	with archiving,	in	which	case	the	immediate	availability	for	restoration	will not	be	possible,	and	some	period	of	time,	defined	by	regulation,	is allowed	for	producing	records	and	evidence.

-### Question # 48 - You	are	reviewing	the	standard	offerings	from	a	prospective	cloud provider,	and	one	area	of	log	collection	promises	full	and	complete	access to	operating	system	logs	for	all	provisioned	systems.
+### Question # 48 - You	are	reviewing	the	standard	offerings	from	a	prospective	cloud provider,	and	one	area	of	[log	collection]	promises	full	and	complete	access to	operating	system	logs	for	all	provisioned	systems.
 Which	cloud	service category	is	this	MOST	likely	referring	to?
 A.	Platform
 B.	Desktop
 C.	Software
 D.	Infrastructure

 Answer: D.

 With	Infrastructure	as	a	Service	(IaaS),	the	cloud	customer	is responsible	for	the	provisioning,	configuration,	and	support	of operating	systems	and	virtual	machines.
 As	such,	the	customer	has full	access	to	all	systems	and	operating	system	logs,	whereas	with	the other	service	categories,	these	items	would	not	be	provided.

-A	is	incorrect	because	with	Platform	as	a	Service	(PaaS),	the	operating system	is	maintained	by	the	cloud	provider	and	is	its	responsibility,	so chances	are	that	full	access	to	operating	system	logs	will	not	be provided	or	even	possible.
+**A	is	incorrect	because	with	Platform	as	a	Service	(PaaS),	the	operating system	is	maintained	by	the	cloud	provider	and	is	its	responsibility,	so chances	are	that	full	access	to	operating	system	logs	will	not	be provided	or	even	possible**.
 A	subset	may	be	made	available	through certain	tool	sets	or	an	SIEM	solution,	but	direct	and	full	access	is typically	not	be	provided.

 B	is	incorrect	because	Desktop	as	a	Service	(DaaS)	works	much	like SaaS,	where	the	cloud	provider	is	responsible	for	the	overall	system, platform,	and	software,	and	would	not	make	full	operating	system logs	available	to	the	cloud	customer,	nor	would	the	cloud	provider necessarily	provide	a	high	level	of	value.

 C	is	incorrect	because	the	operating	system	with	Software	as	a	Service (SaaS)	is	solely	the	responsibility	of	the	cloud	provider,	who	itself would	retain	full	access	to	operating	system	logs.
 Because	the	cloud provider	is	solely	responsible	for	the	logs,	there	would	be	little	need for	the	cloud	customer	to	have	access	to	them.

-### [tricky] Question # 49 - Which	of	the	following	will	always	serve	as	the	starting	point	for	the minimum	period	of	data	retention?
+### [important tricky] Question # 49 - Which	of	the	following	will	always	serve	as	the	[starting	point	for	the minimum	period	of	data	retention]?
 A.	Contract
 B.	Regulation
 C.	System	resources
 D.	Company	policy

 Answer: B.

 Regulation	will	dictate,	based	on	the	type	and	content	of	data,	the minimum	period	of	data	retention,	as	well	as	what	events	must	be captured	for	retention.